sakigo9/100daysOfCode/Mywork.md

 ### Day 74: SEPTEMBER 20 2019

-**Today's Progress**: Allmost 5 days break. was busy with exams now all set to complete the last quater.
+**Today's Progress**: All most 5 days break. was busy with exams now all set to complete the last quarter.

 **Thoughts**: consistency is mandatory.